 The key to changing this pattern was to find my own self worth.

-I have finally come to a place where I realize that taking care of my own health and wellness is a worthy investment, because I am worth it.
+I have finally come to a place where I realize that taking care of my own health and wellness is a worthy investment, because I’m fucking worth it.